owjd03/tp/docs/DeveloperGuide.md

 implement input validation for all categories, i.e. phone only accepts numbers, dob inputs must be a substring of yyyy-mm-dd and so on

 ### Sort:
 Currently, the existing comparator only sorts by unicode order, creating ambiguity for the human eye and making it seem like it groups common characters together instead of by a specific order.
 Hence, we seek to implement other type of comparators, such as Collator to ensure human-readable alphabetical sorting, multilingual-safe.

-E.g. Sorting Chinese names will be done in pinyin order and Japanese names will be done in kana order, followed by Kanji.
+E.g. Planned sort enhancements allows for sorting of Chinese names to be done in pinyin order and Japanese names to be done in kana order, followed by Kanji.

 ### Larger character set for name validation:
 Currently, we only accept English, Chinese, Korean and Spanish characters.
 The new validation rule will be updated to accept characters from a much wider range of global language scripts.
 Specifically, characters defined by the Unicode Consortium as part of major worldwide languages.

-Sample input: `add n/செல்வி ராணி p/12345678 ...`
+Sample input: `add n/செல்வி ராணி p/12345678 ...`<br>
 Sample output: `New person added: செல்வி ராணி Phone: 12345678 ...`

 ### Edit individual tags:
 We will update the current mechanism for editing tags to allow users to modify a tag directly without affecting other tags assigned to the client, giving them more control over adding or deleting individual tags.
 This will be achieved via a new sub-command or flag under the edit command.

-Sample input: `edit 1 t/ 1 from/high risk to/medium risk`
+Sample input: `edit 1 t/ 1 from/high risk to/medium risk`<br>
 Sample output: `...
 Tags updated: [high risk] -> [medium risk]`

 ### Delete Package: